pluralsight/guides/published/interesting-apis/building-a-real-time-application-with-react-react-router-horizon-io-and-oauth/article.md

 This way, everything a change is detected, the state of the component changes, and this is re-rendered.

-The final piece is the `Message` component, which just prints a single message:
+The final piece is the `Message` component (`components/message.js`), which just prints a single message:
 ```javascript
 import React, {Component} from 'react';